smartmind-team/thanosql-docs/docs/tutorials/thanosql_search/image_search/clip_image_search.md

 %%thanosql
 PRINT IMAGE AS
     (SELECT filepath as image, "clip_en_CLIPEn_similarity1" FROM
-        (SEARCH IMAGE text='a dog on a chair'
+        (SEARCH IMAGE text="a dog on a chair"
         USING clip_en
         AS SELECT * FROM unsplash_data)
     ORDER BY "clip_en_CLIPEn_similarity1" DESC LIMIT 5)